-Risotto in a nutshell: fry an onion and the rice, add wine/vermouth and stock, stir all the time, add butter and parmesan
+Risotto in a nutshell: melt an onion and then fry the rice to get it toasty, add wine/vermouth and burn off the alcohol, then add stock, stir all the time, add butter and Parmesan.

 BUT, there is much more to it than that!
 What makes risotto so very special is the rice which has a core and an outer skin made up of two different types of starch.
 The starch of the outer skin dissolves and some is reabsorbed to produce the creaminess, whereas the core remains ‘al dente’ to give an interesting slightly gritty texture.
 It’s important that this inner core doesn’t get damaged.

 One very helpful source of information on risotto that I’ve found is Palladian Days.
 This is a book written by an American couple, Sally and Carl Gable who lived in New York and were looking for a small country cottage in which to weekend.
 Somehow, however, the plan went breathtakingly awry, and instead they ended up buying a massive Palladian villa in northern Italy, and not just any villa, but one of architectural importance, one of just a handful of well preserved buildings designed by Palladio.
 The book is an account of their struggles with the planners, their detective work into the history of the house and its previous owners, the slow friendships they form…. and how Sally learnt to cook.